 3. Anthony Davis, Los Angeles Lakers

-Even though Anthony Davis may not prefer playing center, he’s one of the best in the NBA at the position.
-Despite being 6-foot-10, Davis has a 7-foot-6 wingspan which helps The Brow be an intimidating force on the court, where he averages over two blocks per game in his career.
-Not only that, Davis averages north of 23 points per game while pulling down over ten rebounds per contest too.
+Even though Anthony Davis may not prefer playing center, he’s one of the best in the NBA.
+Despite being 6-foot-10, Davis has a 7-foot-6 wingspan, which helps The Brow be an intimidating force on the court, where he averages over two blocks per game in his career.
+Not only that, Davis averages 24 PPG while pulling down over ten rebounds per contest.
 He’s incredibly gifted and certainly a top-three NBA center.

-There isn’t a more skilled center right now than Nikola Jokic of the Denver Nuggets.
+There isn’t a more all-around skilled center right now than Nikola Jokic of the Denver Nuggets.
 Since being selected in the second round in 2014, The Joker has developed into a triple-double machine.
-He’s messed around with a triple-double 96 times, which ranks sixth all-time in NBA history.
+He’s messed around with a triple-double 107 times, which ranks fourth all-time in NBA history.

 The next time you hear someone saying teams shouldn’t build around a center, kindly remind them who the MVP of the last three seasons was.
 Having won two himself, Jokic lands near the top of Sportsnaut’s list of best centers in the NBA after winning his first league championship.
 If he can have a long, productive career, Jokic might even be able to become one of the greatest centers in basketball history.